Sustainability Day 2015

 Silent Spring at 50: The Prophetic Vision of Rachel Carson"

 The Fourth Annual Xavier Sustainability Day was held on Monday October 8, 2012.
 The celebration featured guest of honor Sandra Steingraber, along with a video update of the sustainability projects that are underway on-campus.
 The presentation started at 1:30 pm in Kennedy Auditorium, CLC 412, and ended at 2:45 pm.

-For the Xavier and wider community, a wide spectrum of events was planned during Sustainability Week (Wednesday, September 26 through Sustainability Day, Monday, October 8, 2012) including play, movies, book clubs, field trips and more: 2012 Sustainability Week.
+For the Xavier and wider community, a wide spectrum of events was planned during Sustainability Week (Wednesday, September 26 through Sustainability Day, Monday, October 8, 2012) including play, movies, book clubs, field trips and more.

 Keynote Speaker: Robert Besso implemented a new program to provide comprehensive residential and commercial food waste collection for San Francisco, the first collection program of its kind for a major city in the United States.

-Keynote Speaker: William McDonough was deemed “a hero for the planet” by Time magazine and is the co-founder of an internationally recognized design firm specializing in environmentally intelligent architecture and planning.
+Keynote Speaker: William McDonough was deemed a hero for the planet by Time magazine and is the co-founder of an internationally recognized design firm specializing in environmentally intelligent architecture and planning.

-Keynote Speaker: Nancy Tuchman is the Vice Provost of Layola University Chicago, where she has been a Professor of Aquatic Biology, a Program Officer in the Ecosystem Study Program at the National Science Foundation, Associate Provost of Research, and co-founder of the Center for Urban Environmental Research and Policy.
+Keynote Speaker: Nancy Tuchman is the Vice Provost of Loyola University Chicago, where she has been a Professor of Aquatic Biology, a Program Officer in the Ecosystem Study Program at the National Science Foundation, Associate Provost of Research, and co-founder of the Center for Urban Environmental Research and Policy.